musubi05/ansible-role-openface/README.md

 Dependencies
 ------------

-OpenCV installation, stand-alone or part of a ROS installation for example.
+OpenCV Role, stand-alone or part of a ROS installation for example.
+Please add a role for OpenCV from https://github.com/musubi05/ansible-opencv.
+(After cloning this role, please change role name from "ansible-opencv" to "opencv".)

 Example Playbook
 ----------------